Determining the Amount of Vinyl Required to Fully Wrap Your Car

 • Calculator

-• Vinyl wrap roll dimensions (width and length)
+• Vinyl wrap roll specifications (width and length)

 2. Measure the Car

-• Measure from the front bumper to the rear bumper along the side of the car.
+• Start by measuring the length of the car from the front bumper to the rear bumper along the side.

 • Write down the measurement.

-• Measure from the ground to the highest point of the car, usually the roof.
+• Measure from the ground up to the highest point of the car, typically the roof.

 3. Calculate the Surface Area

-• For example, if your calculated surface area is 300 square feet, you should plan for approximately 330-360 square feet.
+• Add 10-20% to your surface area to account for mistakes, overlaps, and trimming errors.
+For example, if your total calculated surface area is 250 square feet, plan for around 275-300 square feet.

 4. Factor in the Vinyl Roll Dimensions

-• Round up to the nearest whole number since vinyl rolls cannot be purchased in fractions.
+• Round up to the nearest whole number since you can’t purchase partial rolls.

 5. Example Calculation